ephsmith/python-book/docs/02/02-essential-built-ins.md

 ```

+!!! tip
+    A great use case for enumerate is when looping over an iterable of unknown size.
+    This may sound strange at first.
+File reading is a classic example of this.
+If we
+    want to keep an index of each line in a file as we read the file, we can use
+    `enumerate()`.

 ### `len()`
 Pass any container to the `len()` function, and it will return the number of items
 stored in the container.
 A container is any type in Python that stores an arbitrary